Paul the Apostle: Names

 Paul's Jewish name was "Saul", perhaps after the biblical King Saul, the first king of Israel and, like Paul, a member of the Tribe of Benjamin; the Latin name Paulus, meaning small, was not a result of his conversion as is commonly believed but a second name for use in communicating with a Greco-Roman audience.

 According to the Acts of the Apostles, he was a Roman citizen.
 As such, he bore the Latin name Paulus, which is transliterated in biblical Greek as Παῦλος (Paulos).
 It was not uncommon for the Jews of that time to have two names: one Hebrew, the other Latin or Greek.

 Jesus called him "Saul, Saul" in "the Hebrew tongue" in the Acts of the Apostles, when he had the vision which led to his conversion on the road to Damascus.
 Later, in a vision to Ananias of Damascus, "the Lord" referred to him as "Saul, of Tarsus".
 When Ananias came to restore his sight, he called him "Brother Saul".

 In Acts 13:9, Saul is called "Paul" for the first time on the island of Cyprus, much later than the time of his conversion.
 The author of Luke–Acts indicates that the names were interchangeable: "Saul, who also is called Paul."
 He refers to him as Paul through the remainder of Acts, except in the accounts of the events that occurred on his way to Damascus, where it is reported that the voice from heaven, and, later, Ananias of Damascus, called him Σαούλ, a Greek transliteration of the Hebrew name (Acts 9:4, 17; 22:7, 13; 26:14).
-Paul was apparently Paul's own preference, since he always refers to himself as Paul in his letters (18 times in the letters generally regarded as written by Paul himself, and 10 more times in the other “Pauline” letters).
+Paul was apparently Paul's own preference, since he always refers to himself as Paul in his letters (18 times in the letters generally regarded as written by Paul himself, and 10 more times in the other "Pauline" letters).
 Adopting his Roman name was typical of Paul's missionary style.
 His method was to put people at ease and approach them with his message in a language and style that was relatable to them, as he did in 1 Corinthians 9.

-If Saul/Paul was born a Roman citizen, as is claimed in Acts 22:25-29, his parents, and perhaps their ancestors, must have been Roman citizens as well.
+If Saul/Paul was born a Roman citizen, as in Acts and contemporary scholarship, his parents, and perhaps their ancestors, must have been Roman citizens as well.
 Hence, he would probably have been given a full Roman name at birth, the tria nomina of praenomen, nomen, and cognomen, with Paulus as his cognomen.
-There is no information about the Roman patron of Paul's ancestors, or the ruler at the time of their enfranchisement, but if Paul's ancestors had been granted Roman citizenship under the auspices of Gaius Julius Caesar, for example, Paul’s full name may have been Γάϊος Ἰούλιος Παῦλος ὁ καὶ Σαούλ, when expressed in Greek, and C. Julius Paulus qui est Saoul, when expressed in Latin.
+There is no information about the Roman patron of Paul's ancestors, or the ruler at the time of their enfranchisement, but if Paul's ancestors had been granted Roman citizenship under the auspices of Gaius Julius Caesar, for example, Paul's full name may have been Γάϊος Ἰούλιος Παῦλος ὁ καὶ Σαούλ, when expressed in Greek, and C. Julius Paulus qui est Saul, when expressed in Latin.